FrozenSloth/hello-world/README.md

 # hello-world
-I like tutorials, they're very informative.
+I like tutorials from Treehouse, they're very informative.